 Blending Organic & Paid UA Like a Pro

-Organic acquisition is strong on its own.
-Paid acquisition is strong on its own.
+Organic user acquisition is strong on its own.
+Paid user acquisition is strong on its own.
 Bringing the two together is a surefire recipe for success.

 Combining your organic and paid UA strategies is all about extending your message to reach every potential user, wherever they’re most actively engaged on mobile.
 After all, it doesn’t matter how the message gets to them, so long as it gets to them in a way that’s personal, relevant, and brand safe.